People in Space: The Fuchs family, OHB, Germany5th Dec 2019

 The original business that went on to become the OHB we know today was founded in 1958 as OHB operating as a Marine installation company, eventually being taken over by Christa and Manfred Fuchs in the early 80s.
-Fuchs changed the company’s direction completely by focussing on satellites and aviation technology, eventually building the company from 5 employees to over 1,600 by 2009.
-Today the company employs over 2,700 people and turns over 1 billion euros annually.
+Fuchs changed the company’s direction completely by focusing on satellites and aviation technology, eventually building the company from 5 employees to over 1,600 by 2009.
+Today, the company employs over 2,700 people and turns over 1 billion euros annually.

 Manfred Fuchs sadly passed away in 2014 while on holiday in his home country of Italy.
-But by that point had become a powerhouse in the global space industry with his company being a significant contributor to the European Commission’s Galileo satellite constellation as well as many more achievements across the industry.
+But by that point had become a powerhouse in the global space industry, with his company being a significant contributor to the European Commission’s Galileo satellite constellation as well as many more achievements across the industry.

-Prior to joining the family business, Marco Fuchs was a lawyer with an impressive legal career that seen him work in Hamburg, Frankfurt and New York, obtaining a masters degree in Law at New York University.
+He initially joined the family aerospace business in 1995 becoming the company’s Managing Director, then becoming its CEO and ultimately in 2011 Chairman of the group.
+Prior to joining the family business, Marco Fuchs was a lawyer with an impressive legal career that saw him work in Hamburg, Frankfurt and New York, obtaining a master’s degree in Law at New York University.

-The company already have an impressive background in the manufacture of rocket parts and were a major contributor to the European Space Agency’s Ariane 5 as well as many other launch projects around the globe.
+The company already have an impressive background in the manufacture of rocket parts and was a major contributor to the European Space Agency’s Ariane 5 as well as many other launch projects around the globe.
 They are now also contributing to the Ariane 6 project.

-There is absolutely no doubt that the Fuchs family have contributed quite significantly to the global space industry and have built a legacy that will be spoken of in space circles for many years to come.
+There is absolutely no doubt that the Fuchs family have contributed quite significantly to the global space industry and has built a legacy that will be spoken of in space circles for many years to come.